theophilusx/file-mode.js/README.md

 probably written in a more concise and clearer manner.
 However, part of learning is doing.
 I have also written this in a way which should make it easy for me to cut and paste when I need this type of functionality.

+This has only been tested on Linux.
+I know little about Windows and expect it will work OK on macOS.